Russian, East European, and Eurasian Studies

 Facilities for Graduate Work

-The University Libraries contain about eighty thousand volumes and excellent supporting material on Russia and Eastern Europe.
+The University Libraries contain about 80,000 volumes and excellent supporting material on Russia and Eastern Europe.
 The Harry Ransom Center holds important original documents, including the Alexander Kerensky papers and collections on Soviet history and literature.
 The Population Research Center houses extensive census data for Eastern Europe and the former Soviet Union, dating back to the Russian census of 1897.
 The Audio Visual Library in the Fine Arts Library has several hundred films and video recordings from Russia, Eastern Europe, and Eurasia.
-The Lyndon B. Johnson Presidential Library and Archive holds millions pages of state documents, many of which relate to Cold War diplomacy, arms control, East-West trade, and events like the 1968 Prague Spring.
+The Lyndon B. Johnson Presidential Library and Archive holds millions pages of state documents, many of which relate to Cold War diplomacy, arms control, East-West trade, and major historical events like the 1968 Prague Spring.

 The Center for Russian, East European, and Eurasian Studies Resource Center houses about five hundred books and journals on the region, as well as audio and video recordings.
 More than sixty faculty members regularly teach courses dealing with Russia, Eastern Europe, and Eurasia.